jupyter/enhancement-proposals/30-telemetry/proposal.md

 #### Open Questions

-1. Is this work done on the standalone jupyter-server implementation or on the classic jupyter/notebook?
+1. This work is going to be done on the classic jupyter/notebook?
+What is the plan for porting to the standalone jupyter_server?

 ### JupyterHub